 Advanced Standing Courses

-are taught by high school teachers using high school curriculum determined to be a close match to an NWTC course.
-A student must earn a “B” or better to receive advanced standing and a matriculated WTCS program student and enrolled in coursework to claim the credit(s).
+These courses are taught by high school teachers using high school curriculum determined to be a close match to an NWTC course.
+A student must earn a “B” or better to receive advanced standing and be enrolled into a WTCS program and enrolled in coursework to claim the credit(s).
 Advanced standing courses may earn a student the opportunity to skip an introductory level course in their program and advance to the next level.
 Advanced Standing agreements are transferrable to all schools within the Wisconsin Technical College System.
 Advanced Standing agreements are seldom accepted outside the Wisconsin Technical College System.

 Transcribed Credit Courses

-are delivered at the high school, duplicating NWTC competencies, curriculum, assessments and resources.
-Students can earn dual credit at the secondary and post-secondary level, but must earn a “C” or better for the transcripted course to become part of the student’s official college record.
-High school instructors are trained and mentored by NWTC faculty.
-Transcripted credit agreements are transferable to other Wisconsin technical colleges and may transfer to four-year universities.
+Take college courses at your high school.
+With Transcribed Credit courses, you can earn credit at the high school and college levels, but you must earn a “C” or better for the transcribed course to become part of your official college record.
+High school instructors, who are trained and mentored by NWTC faculty, teach the courses.
+Transcribed credit courses are transferable to other Wisconsin technical colleges and may transfer to four-year universities.

 Start College Now (formerly Youth Options)

 provides greater learning opportunities for qualified high school juniors and seniors.
 This program will allow students the opportunity to take post-secondary (college courses) at NWTC during the regular academic year.
 Students do not pay for these classes if your high school board determines the classes are not comparable to classes offered by the high school.
 If approved by the high school board, the student will receive both high school and post-secondary credit for successfully completed classes.